Enrage: 13 minutes. When Enraged, Qadim gains stacks of Fiery Empowerment (20% more damage and 2% faster attacks per stack)

 Note: As the tanking is proximity based here, it’s very easy to disturb tanking during the fight.
-All players need to be aware that being closer thank tank to any of the bosses during the encounter have potential to wipe the group.
-Make sure to always stay further from boss than tank is.
+All players need to be aware that being closer than the tank to any of the bosses during the encounter have potential to wipe the group.
+Make sure to always stay further from the boss than the tank.

 Throughout the fight, platforms will be moving based on champions and the boss’ HP, and it can be confusing to remember every configuration, that’s why we prepared simplified animation of the whole fight with common portal placements.

 The tank can easily avoid Hydra’s cone-shaped auto attacks by sidestepping each attack or walking slightly behind the center of Hydra’s hitbox.
 Be careful to move back quickly though – avoid pointing the Hydra at your squad!

 The Hydra’s special ability is a Flamebreath attack, which it will do after the first two auto-attacks.
 After two more auto attacks, the Hydra will gain a breakbar.
 Failing to break this breakbar will grant the Hydra 5x

 After two more auto-attacks the Hydra will leap to a different platform.